You can be the most ethical person in the world and if you aren’t charging enough for your work, you stand a good chance of cheating someone else.

 Should you take every opportunity to increase exposure for your business?

-There are two schools of thought on pricing handyman projects and service work: time and material (T&M) pricing or upfront (flat rate) pricing.
+There are two schools of thought on pricing handyman projects and service work: T&M or flat rate pricing.
 They both have advantages and disadvantages.

 If your lawyer believes you have to justify your pricing just because someone doesn’t want to pay their bill, it’s time to find another lawyer.

 Is transparency the way to go when selling?
 Be careful who you listen to.

 If they tell you the formula to use will make you more profit, that’s baloney.
 It’s the numbers you use that determines your profit.